visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 *Groups* (or *Blocks*) are just unions of *Domains*.
 They are optional.
 A mesh
 is not **required** to have groups.
 On the other hand, if a mesh has *Groups*,
-then **every** domain in the mesh must be assigned to one and only one subset
+then **every** domain in the mesh must be assigned to one and only one *Group*
-within the *Groups* collection of subsets. *Groups* may be used to represent,
+subset. *Groups* may be used to represent, for example, the files in which
-for example, the files in which multiple domains are stored or sets of
+multiple domains are stored or sets of neighboring domains that share a common
-neighboring domains that share a common logical/structured indexing arrangement
+logical/structured indexing arrangement in an otherwise globally unstructured
-in an otherwise globally unstructured mesh.
+mesh.

 The key constraint about group subsets is that they can represent only unions
 of the *domain* subsets.
 Internally in VisIt, a group subset is implemented as